Dog Food Recipe

 Drain and rinse the chick peas thoroughly with cold water.
 Set aside.

-In a large roasting pan, thoroughly combine the sweet potatoes, chick peas, pumpkin, summer squash, coconut oil, nutritional yeast and Yumwoof Mix.
+In a large roasting pan, thoroughly combine the sweet potatoes, chick peas, cooked brown rice, summer squash, coconut oil, nutritional yeast, pea protein and Yumwoof Mix.
 This should form the consistency of a moist dough.
 If more moisture is needed, add 2 Tbsp of water at a time until desired consistency is achieved.